 How to become a teacher in Colorado.

 Teaching is a rewarding career.
-Colorado offers many options for high school graduates or people looking for a mid-career Join a traditional teaching program here in Colorado.
+Colorado offers many options for high school graduates or people looking for a mid-career change.
+Join a traditional teaching program here in Colorado.

 The Alternative Path to License